seanoshea/fuzzymatchingjs/README.md

 oshea.ie@gmail.com.
 See the Acknowledgements section for the original basis for this code.

 ## License
-FuzzyMatchingSwift is available under the Apache 2 license.
+FuzzyMatchingJS is available under the Apache 2 license.
 See the LICENSE file for more info.

 ## Contributing
 See the [Contributing Instructions](.github/CONTRIBUTING.MD) for details.